eXist-db/existdb-ansible-role/README.md

     exist_mem_niocachetune_enable: yes

-Enable GC logging/debugging for further analysis:
+Enable GC logging for further analysis:

     exist_mem_gcdebug_enable: yes

 Enable Java Native Memory Tracking in exist 5.x.
-This has no effect on 4.x because it interferes with the YAJSW wrapper.
+This has no effect on 4.x because it will conflict with the YAJSW wrapper.

     exist_mem_nmt_enable: yes

-If GC analysis suggests that GC cannot keep up, you might consider lowering G1GCs pause time goals from 200 to 250 or 300 milliseconds:
+If GC analysis suggests that GC cannot keep up, you might consider increasing G1GCs pause time goal from 200 to 250 or 300 milliseconds:

     exist_mem_g1gc_pausegoal: 250